ggrunewald/CPPLinkedList/README.md

 # CPPLinkedList

-Sample data structure for manipulating data on a Linked List
+Sample data structure for manipulating data on a container called Linked List

 ## Getting Started